-- acid reflux
+- stomach acid reflux

 - drinking caffeinated and alcoholic beverages

-- screaming or overusing your vocal cords
+- screaming, prolonged singing, or otherwise overusing your vocal cords

 - inhaling toxic substances

 - polyps (abnormal growths) on the vocal cords

 - throat, thyroid, or lung cancer

 - damage to the throat, such as from the insertion of a breathing tube